General Information

 The admin password can be reset via command line if it has been forgotten and the admin can’t enter the webUI anymore.
 Note that the admin user must already exist which happens if you have initialized Infinite Scale.

-After running the respective command and entering a new password, the admin can relogin using the new password.
+After running the respective command and entering a new password, the admin or user can relogin using the new password.

 Note that when Infinite Scale gets initialized with The ocis init Command, an admin password is created and stored in the ocis.yaml